Twinned with Vinstra,Nord Fron Kommune, Gudsbrandsdalen, Norway.

 The Mayor of Richmond visited Kvam in 1990 to mark the 50th anniversary of the battle between the German army and the combined British/Norwegian forces.
 The king of Norway was also present.

-An exchange takes place every two years with the Richmond guests being invited to Vinstra for the Per Gynt Festival while our Norwegian friends are invited back during the Richmond Meet celebrations.
+An exchange takes place every two years with the Richmond guests being invited to Vinstra often for the Per Gynt Festival while our Norwegian friends are invited back which is sometimes during the Richmond Meet celebrations.

 Richmond Twinning Association holds its annual general meeting usually in November, which is open to all who are interested in twinning and there are regular committee meetings throughout the year.